aeternity/AEXs/AEXS/aex-2.md

     **Parameters**

     _Object_
-  - `tx`: unsigned encoded transaction of type string.
+  - `tx`: unsigned encoded transaction (Datatype: String).
-  - `locked`: Boolean (DEFAULT: `false`).
-    - `true`: the transaction SHOULD NOT be modified by the wallet.
-    - `false`: the transaction CAN be modified by the wallet.
+  - `locked`: List of transaction fields/properties(datatype: String) that MUST be considered by the wallet as locked/unmodifiable.
+This field is OPTIONAL and MAY be used by the aepp.
+If the field is missing then all the transaction fields MUST be considered modifiable.
   - `return`: Boolean (DEFAULT: `false`).
     - `true`: the aepp is indicating that it is expecting a signed transaction back in return and do not want the wallet to perform a transaction broadcast.
     - `false`: the aepp wants the wallet to sign and broadcast the transaction and return only the transaction id.